Aryangarg014/Xequity/README.md

 - Open Ganache → Click the key icon next to any account → Copy private key

 **Email App Password (Gmail):**
-- Enable 2FA on Gmail → Generate App Password → Use this in EMAIL_PASS
+- Enable 2FA on Gmail → Go to App Passwords → Generate new password → Use this in EMAIL_PASS

 **MongoDB Setup:**
-- Local: Install MongoDB and use `mongodb://localhost:27017/Xequity`
+- Install MongoDB Community Server and MongoDB Compass
-- Atlas: Create free cluster and use connection string
+- Start MongoDB service (usually starts automatically after installation)
+- In Compass, connect using: `mongodb://localhost:27017`
+- Database "Xequity" will be created automatically when server runs

 **Access the Application:**
 - Frontend: `http://localhost:5173`